jonra1993/fastapi-alembic-sqlmodel-async/README.md

 ## Production Deployment
 Remember to use a persistant PostgreSQL database, update the new credentials on .env file and use this command to run the project in a production environment.
-For testing this configuration on localhost you can uncomment the database container and depends_on of fastapi container otherwise it will not worked on a local environment.
+For testing this configuration on localhost you can uncomment the database container and depends_on of fastapi container otherwise it will not work on a local environment.

 ```sh
 docker-compose up --build